Last updated on January 5th, 2020 at 08:50 am

 20. Eat What You Like

-Have 3 healthy meals/day that you really enjoy.
+Keeping that in mind, have 3 healthy meals/day that you really enjoy.
 This way you won’t mindlessly snack on whatever’s in front of you.

 21. Try New Things At The Gym